College of Graduate Studies

 - Master of Science in Nursing

 - MFA in Studio Art

 - Doctor of Physical Therapy

 Prepare for your future.

-Radford University offers students the opportunity to complete a Master of Arts or Master of Science degree in criminal justice.
-The graduate program in criminal justice allows students to prepare for management and other careers in criminal justice and related fields.
+Radford University offers students the opportunity to complete a Master of Science degree in criminal justice.
+The graduate program in criminal justice allows students to prepare for careers in criminal justice and related fields.
 The program is designed both to enhance students' existing capabilities and to develop unique competencies and skills for future academic and career goals.